carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 The Carbon Design Kit contains core visual styles, components, color swatches, iconography, and templates.
 It also has a collection of symbols and text styles for rapid design and layout prototyping.
 Each is designated its own page, which may be accessed via the left side panel.

 The Design Kit is available through GitHub and internally to IBMers through Box Drive.
-The kti can be used as a normal file in the Sketch application or you can load the file as a Sketch Library source.
+The kit can be used as a normal file in the Sketch application or you can load the file as a Sketch Library source.

 ### Why Sketch?